Abdullah101298/Cancer_Treatment_Analysis/README.md

 Matplotlib Project

-Your tasks are to do the following:
+The following tasks are done:

 Task 1: Create a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.